 Volunteer photographers or interns document exhibits, programs, and events for promotional materials, newsletters, website, auction catalogues and other event related publications, as well as media/press releases and archival records.

-Volunteers help promote museum memberships and benefits at events, museum exhibition openings, the Jepson Live series, and other museum functions.
+Volunteers help promote museum memberships and benefits at museum exhibition openings, receptions and other special events.
 Membership volunteers staff membership and information tables and will be well versed in the various membership levels and benefits they provide.
 Volunteers should be outgoing, enjoy meeting and talking with the public, as well as current museum members.

 Special Events & Fundraiser